 Who is directing Black Adam?

 Jaume Collet-Serra, who directed several Liam Neeson action films like Unknown (2011), Non-Stop (2014), Run All Night (2015), and The Commuter (2018), is directing Black Adam.
-The DC movie will be the second collaboration between Collet-Serra and Johnson, having worked together previously on the delayed/upcoming Disney movie Jungle Cruise.
+The DC movie will be the second collaboration between Collet-Serra and Johnson, having previously worked on the recently-released Disney movie Jungle Cruise.

 Who wrote Black Adam?